lifeoncode/abstractcss/README.md

 # ui_library
-a utility ui library to prevent starting web projects from scratch
+I don't know what to name this... a utility ui library so I never have to look at css ever again🙂